Visas for Australia

 If working holiday visa holders complete at least three months of regional work, they may be eligible to apply for an extension to their original visa.
 Make sure to keep evidence of employment as this will be needed for those trying to extend the permit.

 Those not eligible for the Working Holiday Visa may be eligible instead for the very similar Work and Holiday Visa.
-This includes expats from countries such as the USA, China, Spain and Portugal.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.